 A child in the Preoperational Stage will not be able to see that 10mL of liquid in a short, wide glass is the same as 10mL of liquid in a tall, skinny glass.
 As the child enters the Concrete Operational Stage, they begin to grasp this concept.
 They can use other “clues” about an object to assess its quantity.
 Sure, the ball of clay has been smashed flat.
 But it’s still the same amount of clay.
 Yes, the green tennis ball is now blue.
 But it will still bounce the way a normal tennis ball would.

 Why do children start to grasp the concept of conservation at this point in their development?
 Piaget claims that it’s due to a process called decentering or decentration.
-This process allows the child to see many aspects of one problem at a time.
+This process allows the child to see many aspects of one problem.

 Example of Decentering in The Concrete Operational Stage

-They can see that one glass is taller than the other, but they can also see that one glass is wider than the other, and that both glasses read 10mL.
+They can see that one glass is taller than the other, but also that one is wider and that both glasses read 10mL.
 Children in earlier stages can only focus on one of these elements, and that one element solely influences their thinking or their answer.

 Decentration also plays a role in classification.
 Classification is the ability to organize and classify items and ideas by similar characteristics.